Ikta

 -----------------------------------------------------------------

-• To defeat a god in war, one will slay their opponent, to which their soul is replenished upon another planet to another war until one claims supreme victory.
-Time is unclear there ...
-War is an eternal process in the span of the entirety of outer space; it will never end.
-The war is won when you have killed every god rebirthed or sent to fight on that planet to shreds.
-By then, you have well earned the privelege of that planet-- When a god has emerged victorious, they use the holy powers given to them by God to create every being on said planet, the beings being of their likeness (although sometimes not precisely akin to each other, they will always be made in the god's image.)
-And from then on, they will watch the planet from afar, from its beginning to whatever happens after.
+Each planet has millions of gods fighting on it per battle, and the war is won when you have killed every god on that planet.
+By then, you have well earned the privilege of populating that planet-- When a god has emerged victorious, they use the holy powers given to them by God to create every being on said planet, the beings being of their likeness (although sometimes not completely identical to their god, they will always be made in the god's image.)
+And from then on, they will watch the planet from afar, from its beginning to its demise.

-Lynux is a god, having fought for a long time.
-They were renowned by God for their innate skill in the divine wars, allowing themselves to be defeated and rebirthed by other gods for the sake of improvement and battle.
+Lynux is a god who was renowned by God for their skill in the divine wars, allowing themselves to be defeated and rebirthed by other gods for the sake of improvement and battle.
 But soon Lynux turned their sights to God themselves.
-With their undefeated, innate power they believed that they had the qualities to defeat god, with this being what they believed they were meant to do this whole time, otherwise they were absolutely useless in talent & prescence.
+With their undefeated, innate power they believed that they had the qualities to defeat god, as a select few had tried before.
 And they certainly did have the means, but fate favored God, and so Lynux attempted to overthrow God but failed.
 They failed to kill God, fated to be punished for sin, and in the telepathic language of the divine, God told them this:

-• "I will send you off to your death as you have sinned the one and greatest sin, I will send you to a warring planet and you will triumph against every god there.
+"I will send you off to your death as you have sinned the one and greatest sin, I will send you to a warring planet and you will triumph against every god there.
 For I know you will, because beyond defeat for you is nothingness as of a mortal's fate.
-You will win, and you will not die by time, but by your own means of which you will find yourself the only responsible being."
+You will win.
+And you will not, cannot die by time, but by your own means."

 Lynux has a very deep oath to keep this kingdom/nation standing for ambiguous reasons.
 It's partly selfish, thinking he deserves to be the rightful ruler of it and will do anything to keep his position (and I mean anything, as you'll see) and ensuring loyalties regularly, trying to make sure this kindgom wont fall apart like his divinity did from one mistake.
 (He is not extremely perfect at this, to note ...
 He just covers his tracks very well when things go south.)
 He keeps himself justified by having the sentiment that he's doing this for everyone in the kingdom, however slightly knowing it's not the case, and not caring.
 He mostly tries to ignore any emotion that came with mortality, and wants to return to godhood where he didn't have such a thing.
 The funny personality isn't all fake, it's a good stress reliever after working all day, but mostly he's trying to force the allegience to trust him by not seeming like a threat sometimes.
 He is physically feeble, but has a strong suit with weapons and the like.

-There, all the other captives were released, and Locus reunited with their parents.
+There, all the other captives were released, and Lokus reunited with their parents.
 It's important I provide the fact that the allegience follows a strict set of rules, which include heavily limited contact with the outside world outside of the Palace the allegience resides in to avoid spilling the secret and harming Lynux's sovereign power ... if his power was ever to be greatly threatened, he would execute the person who caused it.
-This makes Lynux show up to the reunion between Locus and their parents, revealing the secret to their parents by showing himself to them on purpose.
-Their parents sit stunned and shocked while Lynux speaks to Locus.
-Lynux pulls out a gun and holds Locus to gunpoint, and as a testament to their loyalty (and heavy suspicions that Locus would reveal everything he'd been trying to keep secret) Lynux (still holding them at gunpoint) gives them a (seperate) gun, and asked them to to either save their parents but in turn Lynux would kill everyone on the planet, or save everyone on the planet but Locus kill their parents themselves.
-Locus, caught between the weight of their decisions and extreme stress, chose to kill their parents.
-And with extreme reluctance and regret, Locus shoots their parents dead.
+This makes Lynux show up to the reunion between Lokus and their parents, revealing the secret to their parents by showing himself to them on purpose.
+Their parents sit stunned and shocked while Lynux speaks to Lokus.
+Lynux pulls out a gun and holds Lokus to gunpoint, and as a testament to their loyalty (and heavy suspicions that Lokus would reveal everything he'd been trying to keep secret) Lynux (still holding them at gunpoint) gives them a (seperate) gun, and asked them to to either save their parents but in turn Lynux would kill everyone on the planet, or save everyone on the planet but Lokus kill their parents themselves.
+Lokus, caught between the weight of their decisions and extreme stress, chose to kill their parents.
+And with extreme reluctance and regret, Lokus shoots their parents dead.

-Locus develops a greater taste for alchohol for the first time around this period.
-And so does Luns, because they can't handle the extreme guilt and remorse of killing other people, like Locus.
+Lokus develops a greater taste for alchohol for the first time around this period.
+And so does Luns, because they can't handle the extreme guilt and remorse of killing other people, like Lokus.
 They attempt to emotionally reserve themselves intentionally to try and disconnect from the guilt and believe its right, in the name of god and everything ... but they find themselves disconnecting from their religion, and not feeling the protection of Lynux/God like they used to; not feeling the comfort or the warmth from it anymore and feeling exposed to the effects of their family and the danger of other people and even Lynux..
 This startles them once they realize, and the guilt becomes overwhelming.
-They risk the chance, spilling their feelings to Locus one afternoon in Locus's room.
-From that point on, Locus tries to help Luns through everything.
-It takes a while for Luns to get comfortable telling Locus everything, but they start to equally confide in each other more over time, Locus talking through things as well.
+They risk the chance, spilling their feelings to Lokus one afternoon in Lokus's room.
+From that point on, Lokus tries to help Luns through everything.
+It takes a while for Luns to get comfortable telling Lokus everything, but they start to equally confide in each other more over time, Lokus talking through things as well.
 Things aren't easy, and sometimes talking through things leads to conflicts between them.
 But they have nowhere else to go, so it usually ends up resolving.
-From Locus, Luns learned what it was like to have someone actually care for you in a deeper way than a fleeting friendship, and how to work out what they were feeling.
-From Luns, Locus learned what it was like to know someone with a vastly different life and perspective than them, and how to help others in genuine, meaningful ways.
+From Lokus, Luns learned what it was like to have someone actually care for you in a deeper way than a fleeting friendship, and how to work out what they were feeling.
+From Luns, Lokus learned what it was like to know someone with a vastly different life and perspective than them, and how to help others in genuine, meaningful ways.
 Lynux gets suspicious of their absence during some nights, and Luns grows to despise their job over time.

 At one point, after the decade+ that Luns and Locus have spent in the allegience (they are now in their early 30s, were drafted in their early 20s) Locus decides to tell Luns about their idea to kill Lynux.
 Before confiding in Locus, Luns sometimes they had no option but to confide in Lynux, making them sympathize subconciously at times; Luns partly feels like it would be a mistake to get rid of Lynux because of their competency.
 This makes Luns aversed to the idea at first, but their growing spite for their job and the gradual dissolve of their devoutly religious lens through which they viewed life, they eventually told Locus they could do what they wanted, not outright saying, "Sure, I would love to kill god!" because it would feel awful and violent.
 Locus has grown more accustomed to the violence over time, but Luns has grown more disgusted towards it over time.